Giselle0807/Giselle0807/README.md

 - 🔭 I’m currently a rising junior in high school
 - 🌱 I’m currently learning HTML and CSS
-- 👯 I’m looking to collaborate on web development projects
+- 👯 I’m looking to collaborate on web design projects
 - 🤔 I’m looking for help with Javascript
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 💬 things that interest me: Web design, Web development, Graphic Design 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I only started coding a couple of months ago -->
--->